Tim Kledhans logs his moments on the regular, inspiring us all. And today, he's sharing even more inspiration. Check out how it all started.

 "When you’re interested in doing something, you do it only when circumstances permit.
 When you’re committed to something, you accept no excuses, only results.
 You must be committed and show up if you if want the benefits of results.”

 And Tim shows up!
-As proven by his excellent (and continuous!) blood sugars and A1c results.
+As proven by his excellent (and continuous!) blood sugar levels and A1C results.

 He recently had a check-in with his doctor.
 When he pulled up his One Drop app and had monthly glucose averages of 131 mg/dL, 105 mg/dL, and 113 mg/dL, Tim's doctor was stunned.